-We understand the little things are a little bit different right now, here are a few tips on how to keep kids connected during lockdown.
+We understand that things are a little bit different right now, here are a few tips on how to keep kids connected during a lockdown.

 Wellness & Physical Activity:

 Despite it being easy to chill out on the lounge, it’s extremely important to keep active!
 There are many ways you can achieve this that do not include face to face sporting or training programs!

 A few tips

 For example, you could create your own soccer, NRL or AFL goals by simply using your at-home recycling bins!

 Kids are crazed about online gaming.
 You have probably heard of Fortnite, Minecraft, ZOOM games and the classic console games.
 We often forget they are also texting, phoning and video calling.
 The digital world is evolving and considered a great way to maintain social relationships online.
 Being mindful of online safety is extremely important too!

 A few programs that are kid-safe that your child may be able to explore:

 - Google classroom